Physics-of-Data/java-jar-launcher/README.md

 This project provides a **generic JAR launcher** that:

-- ✅ Works with **any** JAR file, not just specific applications
+- Works with **any** JAR file, not just specific applications
-- ✅ Automatically changes to the JAR's directory before launching
+- Automatically changes to the JAR's directory before launching
-- ✅ Preserves relative paths within the JAR application
+- Preserves relative paths within the JAR application
-- ✅ Integrates seamlessly with GNOME, Cinnamon, and other desktop environments
+- Integrates seamlessly with GNOME, Cinnamon, and other desktop environments
-- ✅ Makes JAR files double-clickable in Nemo, Nautilus, and other file managers
+- Makes JAR files double-clickable in Nemo, Nautilus, and other file managers
+- Launches **EjsConsole.jar** by detecting its current directory

 ## Project Structure